dmerthe/empyric/README.md

 	print(state)  # prints "{'Time': ..., 'Knob 1': 10, 'Knob 2': 20}"
 ```

 An *Experiment* monitors a set of variables as a set of routines takes action on them.
-In Empyric, the `Experiment` object is an iterable that updates routines and records data on each iteration.
+In Empyric, the `Experiment` object is an iterable that updates routines and records data on each iteration, which has a defined state.
 It also has `start`, `hold` and `stop` methods which initiate/resume the experiment, holds routines while continuing to measure meters, and stops all routines and measurements, respectively.
 The `terminate` method saves the collected data to a file in the working directory and raises the `StopIteration` exception.
 An experiment will terminate automatically when all routines are finished.
 See henon_python_eaxmple.py in the 'examples/Henon Map Experiment' directory to see how a basic experiment is set up as a python script.
 This particular example uses a virtual instrument (`HenonMapper`), so the only requirement to run it is having Python installed along with the usual scientific packages (numpy, scipy, pandas and matplotlib).